-The next day’s trip takes you towards the Haa Valley known best for its high production of Rice.
-Needless to say, you will spot many rice fields as you enter the valley.
+The next day’s trip takes you towards the Haa Valley known best for its high rice production.
+You will spot many rice fields as you enter the valley.
 On the way through the Bondey-Haa Highway, you will make a stop at Chele La pass to appreciate the views of Mt.
 Jumolhari.
-Upon reaching Haa Valley you can visit the Karpo and Nagpo Lkhakhang known for their religious significance.
+Upon reaching Haa Valley, you can visit the Karpo and Nagpo Lkhakhang, known for their religious significance.
 The Miri Puensum mountain is acclaimed for blessing the valley as it represents three Bodhisattvas.
-You can socialize with the people living in the villages of the valley and take part in their day-to-day activities.
+You can socialize with the people living in the valley villages and take part in their day-to-day activities.

 From Haa valley, you will be driving to Thimphu.
 You will make a stop at the Dokar Fortress/Dobji Dzong to observes the relic statues inside the building.
 Crossing the Chhuzom, you will spot the villagers selling their local produce on the side of the road.
 You can plunge into some sightseeing activity in Thimphu in the afternoon.
-Some places worth visiting are the throne room and office of the King of Bhutan; Tashichho Dzong, Jungshi Paper Making Factory, National Textile Museum, National Folk Heritage Museum exhibiting ancient equipment and tools uses by Bhutanese, and finally the tall Buddha Dordenma statue.
+Some places worth visiting are the throne room and office of the King of Bhutan, Tashichho Dzong, Jungshi Paper Making Factory, National Textile Museum, National Folk Heritage Museum exhibiting ancient equipment and tools Bhutanese, and finally, the tall Buddha Dordenma statue.

-On the next day, you will understand the true bond of culture and lifestyle as you head to Punakha.
+The next day, you will understand the true bond of culture and lifestyle as you head to Punakha.
 Crossing the Dochula pass, you will walk through the Metshina Village.
-From the rice fields, you will traverse to the Chimi Lhakhang which is known to be ‘The Fertility Temple’.
+You will traverse to the Chimi Lhakhang from the rice fields, known as ‘The Fertility Temple.’
 Bhutanese pilgrims come to visit this temple to enhance their fertility.
-The temple was built by the Divine Madman promoting phallus objects and paintings in the temple.
-You can visit the second largest and second oldest, Punakha Dzong upon reaching there.
+The temple was built by the Divine Madman, promoting phallus objects and paintings in the temple.
+You can visit the second largest and second oldest, Punakha Dzong, upon reaching there.

-You will touch down at the Paro International Airport, the only international airport in Bhutan after a scenic flight.
+You will touch down at the Paro International Airport, the only international airport in Bhutan, after a scenic flight.
 Even as you walk out of your plane, you will see the high hills on the side with views of mountains on the far horizon.
-You will be welcomed by our representatives at Third Rock Adventures as you complete all the formalities at the airport.
-Eventually, you will be transferred to your hotel where you will be briefed about the Village Walking Tour in Bhutan.
+You will be welcomed by our Bhutanese guide from Third Rock Adventures as you complete all the formalities at the airport.
+Eventually, you will be transferred to your hotel, where you will be briefed about the Village Walking Tour in Bhutan.

-You begin your sightseeing tour on this day itself by visiting the Rinpung Dzong in the afternoon.
+You begin your sightseeing tour by visiting the Rinpung Dzong in the afternoon.
 You will only have to walk a few minutes and cross a wooden bridge to reach Rinpung Dzong.
 The monastery was built in the 15th century originally as a fortress.
-It is translated to ‘Fortress of the Heaps of Jewels’.
+It is translated to ‘Fortress of the Heaps of Jewels.’
 The monastery is decorated in white and red and has meticulous wood carvings on the door and windows.

 Next on the sightseeing tour, you can visit the National Museum of Bhutan- Ta Dzong.
 It is the cultural museum in Paro established in 1968 on a hilltop above Rinpung Dzong.
 You can find ancient articles of bronze, paintings, and statues.

-After that, you can head to one of the oldest temples of Bhutan in Kichu Lhakhang located in Lango Gewong.
-It was built in the 7th century and gains its spiritual significance from the myth that Guru Rimpoche visited this ancient monastery for meditation and left some secret spiritual treasures.
+After that, you can head to one of the oldest temples of Bhutan in Kichu Lhakhang, located in Lango Gewong.
+It was built in the 7th century and gained its spiritual significance from the myth that Guru Rimpoche visited this ancient monastery for meditation and left some secret spiritual treasures.

-Upon reaching Haa Valley you will check in to your hotel.
-Haa Valley is known to be the ‘Hidden Land of Rice Valley’ due to its high production of Rice.
-You can head out to visit the temples of Lhakhang Karpo known as the White Temple and Lhakhang Nagpo known as the Black temple.
-Haa valley offers views of the Miri Puensum mountain known to represent the three Bodhisattvas-Manjushree, Avalokiteshvara, and Vajrapani which is known to bless the Haa valley as per myth.
+Upon reaching Haa Valley, you will check in to your hotel.
+Haa Valley is known as the ‘Hidden Land of Rice Valley’ due to its high Rice production.
+You can head out to visit Lhakhang Karpo, known as the White Temple, and Lhakhang Nagpo, known as the Black temple.
+Haa valley offers the Miri Puensum mountain views known to represent the three Bodhisattvas-Manjushree, Avalokiteshvara, and Vajrapani, which is known to bless the Haa valley per myth.

-On the way, you will reach a confluence of the Pa Chhu river and Thimp Chhu river flowing from Paro and Thimphu respectively.
-The junction point on the road is called Chhuzom, which is translated as ‘where the rivers meet’.
+On the way, you will reach a confluence of the Pa Chhu river and Thimp Chhu river flowing from Paro and Thimphu, respectively.
+The junction point on the road is called Chhuzom, translated as ‘where the rivers meet.’
 Along the way, the locals are seen selling their local produce like apples, vegetables, and cheese.
 You will then head to your hotel for refreshment.